Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Done or shared by all members of a group.
 **Sentence:** The collective effort of farmers improved the community's food security.
 **Conversation:**
-A – How did the community manage to get better prices for their produce?
+A – How did the community manage to get better prices for their produce
 B – They formed a collective to negotiate with suppliers.

 ---